-- Evaluate director candidates and has sole authority to retain a search firm in that effort, approve its fees and scope of service: - Recommend to the Board of Directors nominees for Board election by the stockholders based upon their qualifications, knowledge, skills, expertise, experience and diversity; - Review Board composition to reflect the appropriate balance of knowledge, skills, expertise, experience and diversity; - Review size of the Board and the frequency and structure of Board meetings; - Recommend to the Board the establishment, elimination, size and composition of standing Committees; - Review, at least annually, the Company's Code of Business Conduct & Ethics; - To periodically (at least annually) review the goals and objectives of the Company relating to ESG matters including a review of the Company's annual sustainability reporting data and annual sustainability report; - Oversee the Company's policies and practices regarding diversity and inclusion and climate and water risk; - Oversee and establish procedures for the annual evaluation of the Board and management; and - Develop, recommend to the Board, and review annually a set of corporate governance guidelines
+- Evaluate director candidates and has sole authority to retain a search firm in that effort, approve its fees and scope of service. - Recommend to the Board of Directors nominees for Board election by the stockholders based upon their qualifications, knowledge, skills, expertise, experience and diversity; - Review Board composition to reflect the appropriate balance of knowledge, skills, expertise, experience and diversity; - Review size of the Board and the frequency and structure of Board meetings; - Recommend to the Board the establishment, elimination, size and composition of standing Committees; - Review, at least annually, the Company's Code of Business Conduct & Ethics; - Periodically (at least annually) review the goals and objectives of the Company relating to ESG matters including a review of the Company's annual sustainability reporting data and annual sustainability report; - Oversee the Company's policies and practices regarding diversity and inclusion and climate and water risk; - Oversee and establish procedures for the annual evaluation of the Board and management; and - Develop, recommend to the Board, and review annually a set of corporate governance guidelines

-During the fiscal year ended December 31, 2022, the Board held five meetings.
-Each incumbent director attended in person or by phone 100% of the total number of meetings of the Board and Committees on which the director served during 2022.
+During the fiscal year ended December 31, 2023, the Board held five meetings.
+With the exception of Mr. Householder who joined the Board in February 2024, each incumbent director attended in person or by phone 100% of the total number of meetings of the Board and Committees on which the director served during 2023.
 It is a policy of the Board that all directors attend the Annual Meeting of Stockholders.
-All of our directors attended the Annual Meeting of Stockholders in May 2022 which was held as a virtual meeting.
+All of our directors, with the exception of Mr. Householder who joined the Board in February 2024, attended the Annual Meeting of Stockholders in May 2023 which was held as a virtual meeting.